Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Algebraic compactification of the space of metric graphs

 \subsection{Canonical cohomology classes}

-We deduce universal families of compatible cohomology classes for the complements of graph hypersurfaces. \begin{defn} For every $\omega \in \Omega^{k}_{\can}$ we may define canonical (absolute) cohomology classes for every graph $G$:
+We deduce the existence of universal compatible families of closed differential forms, and hence cohomology classes, on the complements of graph hypersurfaces. \begin{defn} For every $\omega \in \Omega^{k}_{\can}$ we may define canonical (absolute) cohomology classes for every graph $G$:

-\end{defn} They satisfy a number of compatibilities including invariance under automorphisms and functoriality with respect to restriction to faces of the divisor $D$, which are cohomological versions of definition \ref{defn: formsonPtot}.
+\end{defn} They satisfy a number of compatibilities including invariance under automorphisms and functoriality with respect to restriction to faces of the divisor $D$, which are cohomological versions of Definition~\ref{defn: formsonPtot}.
 As a consequence, these classes are deduced from the graph hypersurface complement of the complete graph $K_n$, for $n$ sufficiently large, by restriction (since every graph is deduced from a complete graph by deleting edges).
-It would be interesting to know where they lie in the Hodge and weight filtrations.
 Examples suggest that $[\widetilde{\omega}_G]^{\mathrm{abs}}$ is often zero.

-\section{Canonical Graph integrals and Stokes' formula}
+\section{Canonical graph integrals and Stokes' formula}

 We study integrals of canonical forms over coordinate simplices $\sigma_G$, which are always finite.
-We then apply Stokes' theorem to the Feynman polytope to deduce relations between such integrals.
+We then apply Stokes' theorem to the Feynman polytope to deduce relations between canonical integrals.